-- Indoor air can be affected by outdoor air, and by natural gas appliances, household cleaners, insect repellants or pesticides.
+- Indoor air can be affected by outdoor air, and by many things that we do in our homes including the personal care products used, natural gas or wood burning appliances, household cleaners, insect repellents or pesticides.

 - Given the variety and sources of indoor air pollutants, it is not always possible to determine the source of pollutants from an indoor air sample.

-- Due to the number of things that affect indoor air, and the variability in indoor air depending on human activity, air quality testing may not yield the information desired.
-It is better to take measures to improve air quality.
+- This variability in our indoor air environments can mean that, air quality testing may not yield the information desired.
+It is better to take measures to improve air quality

 Improving indoor air quality